Orang Pendek

 In Indonesian folklore, the Orang Pendek (Indonesian for 'short person') is the most common name given to a creature said to inhabit remote, mountainous forests on the island of Sumatra.
-The creature has allegedly been seen and documented for at least 100 years by forest tribes, local villagers, Dutch colonists, and Western scientists and travelers.
-Consensus among witnesses is that the animal is a ground-dwelling, bipedal primate covered in short fur, standing between 80 and 150 cm tall.
+The creature has allegedly been seen and documented for at least 100 years by forest tribes, local villagers, Dutch colonists along with Western scientists and travelers.
+Consensus among witnesses is that the primate is a ground-dwelling, bipedal ape covered in short fur, standing between 80 and 150 cm tall.